Mayor Breed Proclaims “New Era” for Downtown San Francisco with Tax Reforms and Cultural Focus

 To revive the struggling downtown, Breed plans to introduce legislation to modify the city’s tax structure and make it more attractive to businesses.
 The plan includes temporary pauses on tax increases for existing businesses and tax breaks for companies looking to open in the area.
 Additionally, the revival plan will prioritize arts and culture to enliven the streets.

-Breed acknowledged that there is no one solution that will “save downtown,” but she emphasized that this is not the end for the city center.
+Breed acknowledged that no one solution will “save downtown,” but she emphasized that this is not the end for the city center.
 “This is a call to action, to reimagine our future, to think about the kind of city we are and can be,” she said.

 Board of Supervisors President Aaron Peskin had a divided stance on Mayor London Breed’s revival plans for downtown San Francisco.
 He expressed support for the two-year delay in tax increases for businesses due to Prop.
 F and was receptive to the idea of granting tax breaks to new companies that move their offices to the city, but only for downtown.